chevdor/subwasm/README.md

     chevdor <chevdor@gmail.com>:Wilfried Kopp <wilfried@parity.io

-    Decompress a runtime
+    Decompress a given runtime wasm file.
+You may pass a runtime that is uncompressed already.
+In that case, you will get the same content as output.
+This is useful if you want to decompress "no matter what" and don't really know whether the input will be compressed or not

     USAGE:
         subwasm decompress [FLAGS] <INPUT> <OUTPUT>

     ARGS:
-        <INPUT>     The wasm file to load
+        <INPUT>     The path of the compressed or uncompressed wasm file to load
-        <OUTPUT>    The output
+        <OUTPUT>    The path of the file where the uncompressed runtime will be stored

     FLAGS:
         -h, --help       Print help information